Andy Carroll: 2016–17

 Carroll played the full 90 minutes in West Ham's 2–1 defeat against Chelsea in the first match of the season, on 15 August.
 On 18 August, Carroll came on at the 63rd minute in a 1–1 draw against Astra Giurgiu in the first leg of the Europa League playoffs, and sustained a knee injury.
 While initial estimates put his recovery time at six weeks, it saw him sidelined for over three months.

 On 3 December, he returned to action, scoring as a 73rd-minute substitute in a 1–5 home loss against Arsenal.
-On 14 January 2017, Carroll scored what he admitted to be "the best goal I've scored" with a bicycle kick in a 3–0 win against Crystal Palace at London Stadium.
+On 14 January 2017, Carroll scored what he said was "the best goal I've scored" with a bicycle kick in a 3–0 win against Crystal Palace at London Stadium.
 The goal was named Goal of the Month for January by the Premier League on 10 February.

 On 1 April, Carroll scored the 50th Premier League goal of his career in a 2–1 loss at Hull City, captaining West Ham for the first time.

+2017–18

+Carroll played 16 league matches, scoring three goals.
+He made a further two appearances in the League Cup, to finish the season on three goals in 18 games.